PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Really?
 How strange, we look nothing alike.
 You are a curious creature.
 Now, that you have some sense of the importance of my work let us talk about the terms of your employ."

-Asarah drew in breath and was just about to give the Wizard a furious piece of her mind when there was a pounding at the door.
+Asarah drew in a breath and was just about to give the Wizard a furious piece of her mind when there was a pounding at the door.

 "Come!" said Dimsbury.